 Although I am a photographer by trade, I really don’t consider myself an expert in the field of travel photography.
 Still, people ask me for tips for travel photography so that they can improve their travel snaps all the time, so I thought I’d address the topic today!
 Often, this comes from people with state of the art gear and little clue on how to use it.
 Having good equipment could be considered a first step in the right direction, but it really isn’t in some other regard – because photography remains a means of expression.

 I’ve written a bit about photography in the past, but not a whole lot if you consider the fact that I actually come from a photography background.
 I suppose there’s a part of modesty in there, but I also never considered myself to be a travel photographer – where I came from, there were strobes and make-up artists and fluff, all in the confines of a studio.
-I do however receive a lot of compliments and questions about my photography – which is nice – so today I thought I would address my workflow in regards to retouching my travel photos for my blog and my Instagram account.
+I do however receive a lot of compliments and questions about my photography – which is nice – so today I thought I would address my workflow in regards to retouching my travel photos with the help of FilterGrade actions for my blog and my Instagram account.